 All of our implants are precisely placed under strict sterile conditions.
 This involves a minor surgical procedure, carried out in the dental chair.
 Careful planning is undertaken first, to ensure implants are placed in the correct position.
-After a healing period of eight to twelve weeks a healing abutment is attached to the implant and a week after this impressions are taken so your replacement teeth can be made.
+After a healing period of eight to twelve weeks a healing abutment is attached to the implant and a week after this, impressions are taken so your replacement teeth can be custom made in a laboratory.
 Two weeks later, your replacement teeth are fitted.

 Does treatment hurt?

-No. Many patients have implants fitted under local anaesthetic.
+No. Patients have implants fitted under local anaesthetic.
 If you are particularly nervous, we can place them under conscious sedation.
 Post-operative pain is rare and can usually be managed with over-the-counter painkillers.

 If I need a tooth extracted, can I have an implant placed at the same time?